mozilla/remote-settings/docs/adr/adr_003_bundling_collection_data.md

         - More compute intense to compress and decompress
         - Likely need to ship another library to decompress
         - Need to decompress after receiving
+        - Double compression if dynamic compression is used

 ### Client Implementation